maddefcker/Portfolio/README.md

 # Portfolio
 ## Introduction
 Portfolio website to showcase my projects, display links to my social medias and get to know me as a person.
+Also includes a weather API that shows the weather in the city where i live.

 ## Links